 (2) Provide academics materials usable in training managers to think about knowledge building.
 All aspects of product or process development must be viewed in terms of knowledge management and growth.
 Knowledge cannot be managed the same as tangible assets; to manage knowledge assets, one must understand them.
 “Successful adaptation is an incremental re-direction of skills and knowledge.”

-A set of four core technological competencies bestows competitive advantage on project management services firms; these are the firm's skill and knowledge bases, physical technical systems, managerial systems, and values and norms that create a firm's special advantage.
+A set of four core technological competencies bestows a competitive advantage on project management services firms; these are the firm's skill and knowledge bases, physical technical systems, managerial systems, and values and norms that create a firm's special advantage.
 These may reside at any line-of-business level.
 Core capabilities must be managed to foster, not inhibit the flow of critical knowledge.

 Four key activities create and sustain flows of knowledge and direct them into core capabilities:

 (1) Integrated, shared creative problem solving across cognitive and functional barriers - shared problem solving achieves a new level of creativity when managed for "creative abrasion."